cocos/cocos-docs/en/editor/publish/publish-bytedance-mini-game.md

 - The size of a single subpackage/main package cannot exceed **4 M**

 For details, please refer to the [ByteDance Subpackage Loading Official Documentation [zh]](https://microapp.bytedance.com/docs/zh-CN/mini-game/develop/framework/subpackages/introduction)

+## Native Physics

+After the **v3.2** version, Cocos Creator has added the relevant parameters for configuring native physics in the build panel of the ByteDance platform (for details, please see the introduction of build options).
+The way to enable native physics is in While building the ByteDance Mini Game project, choose the **PhysX** physics module.

+But it should be noted that at present, ByteDance native physics only exists in the Android version of TikTok, and the version must be greater than or equal to **v16.3**, and the ByteDance DevTools does not support running native physics, so only Can preview and debug on real machine.

 ## Reference documentation